icatproject/idav.server/README.txt

 Current Status
 --------------
+**Depecated project.
+No updates for several years and it is unclear that anybody is using this code.**

 This is the first version of IDAV - the WebDAV interface to ICAT.
 It has been produced specifically for the Artemis team within the Central Laser Facility at STFC.
 As such it has a number of limitations which mean it will most likely not